-I am teaching a breathing-focussed workshop this week – as a voice teacher I do that a lot – and this information is always an important aspect of better vocal health and function, but more than that it is important for our overall physical wellbeing too.
+I regularly teach breathing-focussed workshops and classes – both as a Feldenkrais teacher and as a voice teacher – and this information is always an important aspect of better vocal health and function, but more than that it is important for our overall physical wellbeing too.

 Long-term friends know I used to suffer from a great many respiratory health issues: chronic asthma; several viral infections a year, ongoing allergic rhinitis, regular inflammatory infections, specifically bronchitis, sinusitis, tracheitis, plus poor stamina and a range of chronic coughs.
 My allergies improved significantly after doing a Buteyko workshop almost 20 years ago, but not the other issues, and my stamina worsened so much I succumbed to chronic fatigue.
 I struggled with the aggressive breath-holding techniques I had been taught during that weekend, and gave them up after a few months; but the strategies I learned for managing and minimising my asthma medication were so effective I have not needed any medication for some time now.
 I am grateful that a colleague recently encouraged me to revisit The Buteyko Method, as the techniques Patrick McKeown teaches are much gentler, and his more Feldenkrais-friendly approach has inspired me to re-engage with some of the strategies I have been avoiding for the last 19 years.